gisaia/ARLAS-wui/docs/arlas-wui-configuration.md

 | -------------------- | ----------- |
 |ARLAS_SETTINGS_URL | URL of the ARLAS-wui settings file to be downloaded by the container before starting |

-For instance, if the current directory of the host contains a `settings.yaml` file, the container can be started as follow:
+For instance, if the current directory of the host contains a `settings.yaml` file, the container can be started as follows:

 ```
 docker run -ti -d \